MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/overview.md

 # About Azure Mobile Apps

-Azure Mobile Apps (also known as the Microsoft Datasync Framework) gives enterprise developers and system integrators a mobile-application development platform that's highly scalable and globally available.
+Azure Mobile Apps (also known as the Microsoft Data sync Framework) gives enterprise developers and system integrators a mobile-application development platform that's highly scalable and globally available.
 The framework provides your mobile app with:

 * Authentication
 * Data query